-Crédit Agricole CIB looked for good practices recognised by international institutions or important professional bodies, and defined analysis and exclusion criteria using these references.
-The principles and rules defined apply to all Crédit Agricole CIB's financings and investments and will be revised according to the progress of its knowledge and to its assessment of challenges.
+Crédit Agricole CIB looked for good practices recognised by international institutions or important professional bodies.
+The bank then defined analysis and exclusion criteria using these references.
+The principles and rules defined apply to all Crédit Agricole CIB's financings and investments and are updated regularly following the progress of its knowledge and its assessment of challenges.